Explaining Grokking and Information Bottleneck through Neural Collapse Emergence: Emergent behavior in late-phase training

 \begin{theorem}[Phase 2 of IB dynamics via population within-class variance] Let $Z = g(X) + B_g E$, where $E \sim N(\bm{0}, \sigma^2 \mI)$.
 Here, the variance $\sigma^2 > 0$ is chosen to be small enough to ensure a negligible effect on the network output.
 Then, the superfluous information is bounded as follows:

-\end{theorem} The proof is given in \cref{sec:proof_ib_dynamics}. \cref{thm:ib_upper_bound} highlights the role of within-class variance in reducing superfluous information, corresponding to the evolution toward the upper-left in the information plane.
+\end{theorem} The proof is given in \cref{sec:proof_ib_dynamics}.
+We further show the tightness and behavior of this upper bound in \cref{prop:ib_upper_bound_tightness}. \cref{thm:ib_upper_bound} highlights the role of within-class variance in reducing superfluous information, corresponding to the evolution toward the upper-left in the information plane.
 Together with \cref{thm:grokking}, the analysis in this section establishes population within-class variance as a key measure.
 In the next section, we examine how this measure decreases during training and, for grokking, how it proceeds on a different time scale from fitting training set.